TECHNICAL ARTICLE CASE

 A typical Expansion Joint is comprised of one or more metal bellows (most commonly stainless steel) or from materials such as rubber, fabric or plastic such as PTFE.
 While materials such as rubber, plastic and fabric have their limitations, metal is the most versatile of all materials.
 Metals are suitable for use at high temperatures, have high strength properties and are resistant to corrosion.

-Metallic Expansion Joints are designed to safely absorb the dimensional changes of steel pipe systems and ducts.
+They are designed to safely absorb the dimensional changes of steel pipe systems and ducts.
 The changes could be heat-induced expansion and contraction, vibrations caused by rotating machinery, pressure deformations, misalignment during installation or building settlements.

 The main element of the Expansion Joints is the bellow.
 The bellows are made up of a series of convolutions, with the shape of the convolution designed to withstand the internal pressure of the system, but flexible enough to accept axial, lateral and angular deflections.

-Why should I use a pipeline Expansion Joint?
+Why should I use an Expansion Joint?

 Engineers and pipe designers routinely incorporate expansion joints into their pipe systems, as Expansion Joints add flexibility in to the design and reduce costs through removing the complexity of fix points, guides and reduces the overall space requirements for the pipe system.